KIVagant/staticus/Readme.md

 Nginx internal cache should be configured for providing a maximum speed of repeated requests.
 Read the example below.

+With Staticus you will can:

+- call HTTP CRUD operations for different static files on your project without hard integration work;
+- generate any file resources by request: images, sounds, documents etc;
+- resize and crop images 'on the fly' when it requested from your frontend;
+- search for the new images in Google;
+- write your own operation layers and make this instrument more powerful!

 ## Dependencies

 Read [information about dependencies](Dependencies.md) used in the project.